eeycl3/Kobe_shot/README.md

 - B: Classification, use differnet types of classifiers to build the machine learning-classification model to get the shot_made probability.
+    - logistic regression
+    - KNN
+    - descision tree (random forest)

-- C: Compare performance of different classfiers and find reasons.
+- C: Compare performance of different classfiers and find reasons and analysis.
+    - update it to kaggle to test.
 - D: Build machine learning model by using ANN (artificial neural network) and evaluate its performance
 - E: Time series modelling and analysis of Kobe's shot performance over years, for example, shot made percentage, 2pts #, or 3pts #.